Best Shoes for Peroneal Tendonitis by a Foot Specialist

 One key aspect of treatment for this condition is loading the Peroneal Tendon via strengthening and stretching exercises.
 This should be combined with the correct footwear and modifying step count.

-In severe cases, we recommend our patients to tape their ankles and severely reduce running and walking until their pain levels are under control.
+In severe cases, we recommend our patients to tape their ankles or use a brace and severely reduce running and walking until their pain levels are under control.

 Product Reviews with Flawless Physio

-This is not medical advice.
-We recommend a consultation with a medical professional such as James McCormack if you are experiencing any of the symptoms discussed in this article.
-James offers weekly online physiotherapy appointments and face-to-face appointments at his London clinic.
+This article was written by James McCormack, a lower limb specialist and expert in treating foot conditions.
+We recommend consulting a medical professional if you’re experiencing any of the symptoms mentioned here.
+James offers weekly online and face-to-face appointments at his London clinic.

 Feel Good, Move Well, Be Better